-- General Fund to account for all financial resources not required to be accounted for in another fund, and for certain revenues from the State that are legally restricted to be expended for specific current operating purposes. - Special Revenue Fund to account for federal grant programs, food service operations and internal account activities.
+- General Fund to account for all financial resources not required to be accounted for in another fund, and for certain revenues from the State that are legally restricted to be expended for specific current operating purposes. - Special Revenue Fund to account for federal grant programs. - Capital Projects Fund to account for financial resources that are restricted, committed or assigned to expenditures for capital outlays.